The Utrecht Journal

 We are still looking for editors.
 If you have over 120 ECTS and are interested in spending approximately 8 hours a week contributing to Utrecht’s first student-led scientific law journal, please send your résumé and a short letter of motivation to email@example.com

-The Merkourios, Utrecht Journal of International and European Law, was founded in 1981.
-As the student-magazine, which it was at that time, Merkourios contained summaries of study-trips, conferences and other issues related to Urios, the study association for International and European Law.
-In the following years, until 2011, Merkourios was published 73 times.
-During these years, Merkourios evolved from a student-magazine into a formal law journal run by members of Urios.
-In 2009, the evolution into a professional law journal was finalized when a group of referees were introduced to peer-review the articles published in Merkourios.
-In 2013 Merkourios changed its name into the Utrecht Journal of International and European Law.
+Merkourios was founded in 1981.
+As the student magazine, which it was at that time, Merkourioscontained summaries of study-trips, conferences and other issues related to Urios, the study association for International and European Law.
+Over the following years, until 2009, Merkourios was published 70 times.
+During these years Merkourios evolved from a student magazine into a formal law journal run by members of Urios.
+In 2009, the evolution into a professional law journal was finalised when a group of referees were introduced to peer-review the articles published in Merkourios.
+From Vol. 30 (2014) the journal is published under the title Utrecht Journal of International and European Law.

 - About us